 Working in collaboration with the Office of Management and Budget, the Office of the Federal Environmental Executive supports agency sustainability efforts with expertise, detailed guidance, case studies, and tools.
 Its specific focus is the successful implementation of Executive Orders on Federal environmental performance, including achieving Federal goals for greenhouse gas emissions reduction, energy efficiency, and water conservation; and documenting the economic benefits of environmental performance.

 About the Federal Environmental Executive

-On April 23rd, 2014 Kate E. Brandt was appointed to the White House Council on Environmental Quality by President Obama to serve as the Administration's Federal Environmental Executive.
-In this capacity, she is responsible for promoting environmental and energy sustainability across Federal Government operations including 360,000 buildings, 650,000 vehicles, and $460 billion annually in purchased goods and services.
-The Office of the Environmental Executive works collaboratively with the Executive Office of the President and each of the Federal agencies to implement the Presidentís Executive Order on Federal Sustainability (EO 13514) and the GreenGov initiative.
+On April 23rd, 2014 Kate E. Brandt was appointed to the White House Council on Environmental Quality by President Obama, where she serves as the Administration's first Federal Chief Sustainability Officer.
+In this capacity, she is responsible for promoting environmental and energy sustainability across Federal Government operations including 360,000 buildings, 650,000 vehicles, and $445 billion annually in purchased goods and services.
+The Office Federal Sustainability works collaboratively with the Executive Office of the President and each of the Federal agencies to implement the Presidentís Executive Orders on Federal Sustainability and the GreenGov initiative.

 Prior to her appointment, Kate served as a Senior Advisor at the U.S. Department of Energy in the Office of the Under Secretary for Science and Energy where she played a key role in establishing the office and executing the President's Climate Action Plan.
 Before that, she was a Director for Energy and Environment in the Office of Presidential Personnel at the White House, recruiting, interviewing, and managing the presidential appointment of Senate confirmed and senior candidates for energy and environment federal agencies.